Student Rights and Responsibilities

 - Participation in any form of non-consensual sexual intimacy and unwanted physical sexual conduct.
-This includes sexual violence, sexual harassment, and sexual discrimination and is more particularly described in the University Policy on Sexual Assault.
+This includes sexual violence, sexual harassment, and sexual discrimination and is more particularly described in the University Policy on Sexual Violence Prevention and Response.

 - Possessing firearms, explosives (including firecrackers), weapons, bb guns, paintball guns, potato guns, blow guns, knives (4 inches or longer or switchblade), bayonets, nunchucks, brass knuckles, and toy guns that look like real guns.

 - Illegally using, possessing, selling, or distributing narcotics, prescription drugs, stimulants, depressants, hallucinogens, marijuana or its derivatives, or drug paraphernalia.
 This is more particularly described in the University Policy on Drugs and Alcohol and the Residence Life Policies and Procedures.

 - Illegally using alcohol, possessing alcohol, selling or distributing alcohol; distributing alcohol to minors.
 This is more particularly described in the University Policy on Drugs and Alcohol and the Residence Life Policies and Procedures.

 - Sponsoring or hosting a house party that violates local or state laws, ordinances, or jeopardizes the health and safety of students or others.